Govt's fiscal stimulus package hopelessly inadequate: Chidambaram

-The Congress on Monday said the fiscal stimulus package announced by the government is "hopelessly inadequate" given the gravity of the economic crisis as it amounts to only Rs 1.86 crore, which is 0.91 percent of the GDP.
-The party sought a revised and comprehensive package of 10 percent of the GDP.
-Senior Congress leader and former finance minister P Chidambaram said the stimulus package has left several sections like the poor, migrants, farmers, laborers, workers, small shopkeepers, and middle class high and dry.
+The Congress on Monday said the fiscal stimulus package announced by the government is "hopelessly inadequate" given the gravity of the economic crisis as it amounts to only Rs 1.86 lakh crore, which is 0.91 per cent of the GDP.
+The party sought a revised and comprehensive package of 10 per cent of the GDP.
+Senior Congress leader and former finance minister P Chidambaram said the stimulus package has left several sections like the poor, migrants, farmers, labourers, workers, small shopkeepers and middle class high and dry.

 - READ MORE ON: